carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 sequences, repeats, gene name and protein products [1](https://en.wikipedia.org/wiki/DNA_annotation).
 This information is stored in genomic databases to help future analysis processing new data.

-Prokka is a command-line software tool to annotate bacterial, archaeal and viral genomes and reproduce standards-compliant output files[2](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517?login=false).
+Prokka is a command-line software tool created in Perl to annotate bacterial, archaeal and viral genomes and reproduce standards-compliant output files[2](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517?login=false).
 It expects a preassembled genomic DNA sequences in FASTA format, which is the only mandatory parameter to the software.
 For annotation, Prokka relies on external features and databases to identify the genomic features within the contigs.